yann-eugone/rtd-tutorial/docs/getting-started.rst

    $launcher->launch('import', ['path' => '/path/to/file/to/import']);

-The JobLauncher will have to be provided with all the jobs you create in your application, so it can launch any of it
+The JobLauncher will have to be provided with all the jobs you create in your application, so it can launch any of it.

 .. code:: php